-Thornton Tomasetti provided structural and construction engineering services for the superstructure of a new gas engine production facility, also known as the “Brilliant Factory,” GE’s first in Canada.
+GE Forefront, also known as the “Brilliant Factory,” is GE’s first gas engine production facility in Canada.
 The 450,000-square-foot, long-span facility incorporates assembly lines, machine shops, shipping, storage and office space.
-The facility combines front line, innovative machines with data science and analytics and has the ultimate goal of enhancing efficiency and streamlining production.
+The facility - built on a structural grid of 25 meters by 25 meters - combines front line, innovative machines with data science and analytics and has the ultimate goal of enhancing efficiency and streamlining production.
 Its primary function is to manufacture reciprocating gas engines, components for compression, mechanical drives and power generation.
-The foyer will showcase advanced manufacturing techniques and audio-visual exhibits about the history of GE and its engine products.

-The front office features a timber deck roof with 24-meter span queen post truss supports.
-The chords of the trusses were designed as composite steel / glulam members with steel tension rods below.
+- The front office features a timber deck roof spanned by 24-meter queen-post truss supports.
+The chords of the trusses were designed as composite steel and glulam members with steel tension rods below.

-The exterior precast walls are loaded for wind and seismicity and connected to the roof diaphragm at various locations.
+- The exterior precast walls are loaded for wind and seismicity and connected to the roof diaphragm at various locations.
 By functioning as part of the lateral force resisting structure, this design eliminated the need for additional steel bracing.
-Additionally, installation of these walls was staged to reduce the amount of temporary bracing required during steel erection.